 Cursor is good.
 Claude Code is good.
 Codex is good.
 The gap isn't the agent — it's the input.

 Most developers hand their agent a sentence.
 "Add OAuth to my app."
 "Fix the checkout flow."
 The agent doesn't have your codebase in its head.
 It makes assumptions, builds from those assumptions, and you spend an hour untangling output you wouldn't have chosen.
+As The Gnar Company explains, LLMs are biased toward forcing solutions rather than asking for missing context.
 That's a spec problem, not an agent problem.

 You answer.
 Tekk presents two or three architecturally distinct approaches with honest tradeoffs.
 You pick one.
 Tekk writes the full spec.